sami2020pro/isla/CONTRIBUTING.md

 * test (a change that only includes tests)
 * chore (a change to CI, etc)

+Advance option just for author:

+* update (a new update)

 Lastly, make sure your commit is signed before submitting the pull request.

 ### Fixing bugs